camunda/camunda/docs/src/getting-started/create-a-workflow.md

 _New to BPMN and want to learn more before moving forward?
 [This blog post](https://zeebe.io/blog/2018/08/bpmn-for-microservices-orchestration-a-primer-part-1/) helps to explain the standard and why it's a good fit for microservices orchestration._

+_In case you're already familiar with BPMN and how to create a BPMN model in Zeebe Modeler, you can find the finished model that we create during the tutorial here: [Zeebe Getting Started Tutorial Workflow Model](getting-started/img/order-process.bpmn)._

+_If you're using the finished model we provide rather than building your own, you can also move ahead to [section 3.3: Deploy a Workflow](/getting-started/deploy-a-workflow.html)._

 Zeebe Modeler is a desktop modeling tool that allows you to build and configure workflow models using BPMN 2.0.
 In this section, we'll create a workflow model and get it ready to be deployed to Zeebe.

 We'll create an e-commerce order process as our example, and we'll model a workflow that consists of: